Ever feel as though you're not good enough? That no matter how hard you try, your work isn't right and sooner or later, you'll be caught out?

 6. Take steps to improve your weaker areas

-Where you're lacking in skills and experience, take steps to improve yourself.
-Take a course.
-Buy some helpful books.
-Go to talks.
-Do everything you can to boost your expertise, and you'll get the added bonus of extra confidence – patting yourself on the back for being proactive.
+Where you lack skills and experience, take steps to improve yourself – take a course, buy some helpful books, go to talks.
+Do everything you can to boost your expertise, and you'll get the bonus of extra confidence – patting yourself on the back for being proactive.

-7. Write a list of the nice things people say
+7. Write a list of the beautiful things people say

 Why is it that we only remember criticism instead of praise?
 Stop thinking about all the bad things people have said about you or your work, and instead consider the good stuff.
 Write it down and pin that list above your desk, so you can refer to it when you're feeling low.
 Nothing boosts confidence more than remembering why you've got skills that people want to pay for.

 There is absolutely no point in comparing yourself to other creatives.
 Their success has nothing to do with you, and you'll probably be at different stages of your career anyway.
 Stop punishing yourself by wondering why you're "not as good" as those you admire.
 They're probably thinking the same about you, so recognise your insecurities as irrational.